 What is the difference between solar water heaters and solar panels?

-Solar water heaters use solar thermal collectors to heat water directly.
-Solar panels, also known as photovoltaic panels, generate electricity from sunlight.
+Solar water heaters use thermal energy to heat water directly.
+Solar panels generate electricity from sunlight.

 Do solar water heaters work during cloudy weather?

 Yes, but efficiency may decrease.
-Most systems include backup heating elements to ensure consistent hot water availability during low sunlight conditions.
+Most systems include backup heating options for consistent performance.

 How long does a solar water heater last?

-High-quality systems typically last 15 to 25 years with proper maintenance.
+High-quality systems typically last between 15 and 25 years with proper maintenance.

 Is solar water heating suitable for cold climates?